 Breeding Bird Survey

-BTO published a new statement on COVID-19 on 29 May.
+BTO published a new statement on COVID-19 on 30 June.
 We ask that BBS volunteers follow this advice, and the specific guidance below.
 Note that from this date, volunteers undertaking surveys in Scotland are exempt from travel restrictions for the general public, but we strongly recommend that other guidelines on social distancing are followed.